On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Introduction

-Through out this paper, let $p$ denote an odd prime number.
+Throughout this section let $p$ denote an odd prime number.
 Let $F$ be a totally real algebraic number field and $O_F$ the ring of integers.
 Let $B$ be a totally definite quaternion algebra over $F$ and let $*$ be the canonical involution on $B$, which is the unique positive involution on $B$.
 Let $O_B$ be an $O_F$-order in $B$ which is stable under the involution $*$ and maximal at $p$, that is, the completion $O_B\otimes_\Z \Zp$ at $p$ is a maximal order in the algebra $B_p:=B\otimes_\Q \Qp$.
-A polarized abelian $O_B$-variety is a tuple $(A, \lambda,\iota)$, where $(A,\lambda)$ is a polarized abelian variety and $\iota: O_B \to \End(A)$ is a ring monomorphism such that $\lambda\circ \iota(b^*)= \iota(b)^t \circ \lambda$, i.e. the map $\iota$ is compatible with the involution $*$ and the Rosati involution induced by the polarization $\lambda$.
+A {\it polarized $O_B$-abelian variety}\footnote{The author also used the terminology "abelian $O_B$-variety" for the same object in his earlier papers \cite{yu:reduction,yu:cm, yu:mass_hb,yu:gmf, yu:smf}.
+He apologizes for the inconsistency.} is a tuple $\ul A=(A, \lambda,\iota)$, where $(A,\lambda)$ is a polarized abelian variety and $\iota: O_B \to \End(A)$ is a ring monomorphism such that $\lambda\circ \iota(b^*)= \iota(b)^t \circ \lambda$, i.e.~the map $\iota$ is compatible with the involution $*$ and the Rosati involution induced by the polarization $\lambda$.
 Clearly, this notion can be defined over any base scheme and one can study families of such objects.

-If $(A,\lambda,\iota)$ is a complex polarized abelian $O_B$-variety, then one has $\dim A=2m [F:\Q]$ for some positive integer $m$.
-A type D moduli space is the moduli space parametrizing $2m[F:\Q]$-dimensional polarized abelian $O_B$-varieties with auxiliary structures and certain conditions for some $m\in \Z_{\ge 1}$.
-These conditions are imposed in order to make more precise study of the moduli space.
-The minimal case we refer to in the title is the case where $m=1$.
-Strictly speaking, the minimal type D moduli spaces are excluded in the definition of Shimura varieties in \cite{deligne:corvallis} as the associated pair $(G,X)$ does not satisfy Deligne's axioms for Shimura data.
-Nevertheless, the geometry of this family can be investigated, too.
-Some speculation shows that the geometry of this family seemingly behaves quite different from that for the non-minimal cases.
-It seems to be more appropriate to make an individual study for this particular family.
+Let $m\ge 1$ be a positive integer, and let $\calM=\calM_{m,O_B}$ be the coarse moduli scheme over $\Spec \Z_{(p)}$ of $2m[F\!:\!\Q]$-dimensional polarized $O_B$-abelian varieties $\ul A=(A,\lambda,\iota)$.
+Let $\calM^{(p)}\subset \calM$ be the open and closed subscheme consisting of objects $\ul A$ with prime-to-$p$ polarization degree.
+Both moduli spaces $\calM$ and $\calM^{(p)}$ are schemes locally of finite type.
+Let $\calM_K\subset \calM$ (resp.~$\calMpK\subset \calM^{(p)}$) denote the closed subscheme parametrizing the objects $\ul A$ in $\calM$ (resp.~$\calM^{(p)}$) that satisfy the determinant condition; see Section~\ref{sec:23}.
+We shall call $\calM$ or one of its variants a moduli scheme (or moduli space) of type $D_m$.
+The fibers of these moduli schemes are non-empty; see Lemmas~\ref{22} and \ref{215}.
+The goal of the paper is to investigate the geometry of these moduli spaces.
+We make a detailed study on the moduli spaces of type $D_1$ because this is the most basic and most accessible case, and some speculation indicates that this family behaves quite differently from the higher rank cases.